MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ## Prerequisites

-To install the extension, you need Visual Studio Code October 2018 Release 1.29 or later.
+The extension is supported by Visual Studio Code June 2021 Release 1.58 or later.

+AI-assisted IntelliSense for Java requires Java 8 Update 151 or higher.

 To get AI-assisted IntelliSense for Java, you need Java 8 Update 151 or higher.
 (If you have a previous Java 8 version, you'll see the error **java.security.InvalidKeyException: Illegal key size**, and IntelliCode AI-assisted IntelliSense recommendations won't work.)